Extended cyclic codes, maximal arcs and ovoids: Extended cyclic codes and maximal arcs

 Then the set $\lambda S = \{ z\in K \mid N(z) = \lambda^2 \}$ corresponds to the set $D_{{\lambda}^2}$ and $\Delta = \{ \lambda^2 \mid \lambda \in \Lambda \}$. \end{proof}

 Clearly $D$ is a union of $|\Lambda|-1$ circles $\lambda S$ and the element $0$.

-De Winter et al. \cite[Theorem 1]{Ding2019} considered a Denniston arc $D$ that is invariant under a cyclic group $G$ that fixes one point of $D$ and acts regularly on the set of the remaining points of $D$.
-Let $q$ be a power of $t$ and let $\mathbb{F}_t$ be the unique subfield of order $t$ of $F$.
+Let $t-1$ divide $q-1$.
+De Winter et al. \cite[Theorem 1]{Ding2019} considered a Denniston $\{qt-q+t;t\}$-arc $D$ that is invariant under a cyclic group $G$ that fixes one point of $D$ and acts regularly on the set of the remaining points of $D$.
+Since $t=2^r$ for some $r$, condition $(t-1) |(q-1)$ means that $q$ is a power of $t$.
+Let $\mathbb{F}_t$ be the unique subfield of order $t$ of $F$.
 Choose $\Delta$ as the additive subgroup of the field $\mathbb{F}_t$.
 Cyclic group $G$ is given as $G=G_1 \times G_2$, where

 $G_1$ is a cyclic group of order $q+1$ and $G_2$ is a cyclic group of order $t-1$.
 Since $\gcd(q+1,t-1)=1$, $G$ is a cyclic group of order $(q+1)(t-1)$.